DavidZomerdijk/ULL2017/README.md

 The original paper introduced **latent semantic clustering**, an unsupervised method to find good clusters of words from a dependency parsed corpus using an EM Algorithm.

-We wrote a report on this implementation as well, which can be found [here](https://www.overleaf.com/read/bmcfwrvyqnkq).
+We wrote a paper on this implementation as well, which can be found [here](paper.pdf).

 Our implementation is divided up into three steps: